sboesen/remotely-save/README.md

 - After the authorization, the plugin can read your name and email, and read and write files in your OneDrive's `/Apps/remotely-sync` folder.
 - If you decide to authorize this plugin to connect to OneDrive, please go to plugin's settings, and choose OneDrive then follow the instructions.
 - Password-based end-to-end encryption is also supported.
 But please be aware that **the vault name itself is not encrypted**.
+- Syncing empty files is not supported (see [related issue](https://github.com/sboesen/remotely-sync/issues/67))

 ### webdav